delynchoong/fabric-eventhub-avro-publisher-cpp/README.md

 Raw Avro datum bytes without the `Obj\x01` container header aren't accepted by the direct Eventhouse Avro ingestion path.
-The complete object container created by this sample is required.
+The complete object container created by the application is required.

-## Recommended test sequence
+## Verify the implementation

-Test in layers so a failure can be isolated quickly.
+Verify serialization, delivery, and ingestion separately.

 ### 1. Check the executable and local Avro round trip